faroukfaiz10/faroukfaiz10.github.io/content/_index.md

 Final year computer science and engineering student at Eurecom and IMT Atlantique.
 Open source enthusiast and part time freelancer.

-I'm a Software engineer by day, but I'm passionate about a lot of related fields: Web, Devops, Data science and engineering, Cybersecurity and distributed systems to name a few.
+I'm a software engineer by day, but I'm passionate about a lot of related fields: web, devops, data science and engineering, cybersecurity and distributed systems to name a few.